 Summer-session faculty are selected by the dean of the School of Theology in accordance with the needs of the university.
 Summer-session faculty are offered term contracts for the teaching of specific courses.
-See Section 2.1.3.1 for a description of part-time, per-course faculty.
+See Section 2.1.4.1 for a description of part-time, per-course faculty.

-When a regular member of the School of Theology faculty has accrued less than fulltime service toward eligibility for tenure (see 2.6.2), sabbatical (see 2.9.2), or promotion (see 2.7) (e.g., due to monastic responsibilities), the university shall count regular graduate courses taught during the summer term toward eligibility.
+When a regular member of the School of Theology faculty has accrued less than fulltime service toward eligibility for tenure (see 2.6.2), sabbatical (see 2.9.2), or promotion (see 2.7) (e.g., due to monastic responsibilities), the university shall count regular August 2022 35 | P a g e graduate courses taught during the summer term toward eligibility.
 Teaching during the summer term may not be counted to shorten the usual eligibility periods.